Nvd1703/Sensor-Driven-Habit-Formation-System/README.md

 4. Run the interactive harness to see live behavior

 The system is fully specified and should be self-contained for experimentation.

----

-## FINAL NOTES

-I developed a theory about biological sensor encoding and pattern extraction, then implemented it to test the theory's tractability and internal consistency.
-The initial theory predicted sharp pattern separation via fractional kernel operations.
-Empirically, patterns emerged but not as predicted.
-This revealed that flexibility hasn't actually been achieved.
-Habits turned out to fail to "grasp" inputted sequences and any changes in those over time, system was doing everything gracefully in a mathematical way, though the logical "flexibility" of so-called "habits" didn't prove itself - it relied on the abstract concept developed by me: Broadening the architecture's capacity by using fractions of the demonstrated kind, and then reinterpreting them using Y storage.
-This way I hoped to see the unexpected miscellany appering when processing habits as sequences get received.
-So simply saying - for "habits" structures(y element fractions) to be more versatile than they were initially declared to be mathmatically.
-Think of it as an encryption: but instead of using a particular key to get the particular message encoded, we get great diversity of mathematical "meanings" a cipher could imply, it depends by interpretation.
-I believe actual biological sensors use exactly this type of encryption.

-The bottom line: the system intended to discover the phenomenons of hidden mathematical diversity, but the system gives quite blunt outcomes by using blunt assessment.
-I think my idea is not worth to give up - I will continue my personal research to eliminate the problems present in this version of the system.